wp-plugins/wp-gallery-custom-links/readme.txt

 1) WordPress's [gallery] shortcode and 2) images uploaded through the WordPress media manager.
 Some themes use these features, and others have their own proprietary way of saving gallery images and drawing out the gallery.
 Provided your theme meets the criteria above, the plugin should work with it.
+You might also want to see #6 below.

 = #2) Will this plugin work with NextGen galleries? =